 HOMOWO FESTIVAL is just one of the many cultural experiences we will have.
 The Homowo Festival is a month long celebration of the harvest mainly celebrated by the Ga people in the Greater Accra area of Ghana.
 The festival is not necessarily held at one specific time but is usually held near August.
 Homowo is translated to mean “hooting at hunger” or sometimes “shame to hunger.”
 As the story goes, when the Ga people first came to the area, there was a severe famine for a number of years.
 Eventually, the Ga people fasted and prayed, then began farming and had an excellent crop.

 CHALE WOTE STREET ART FESTIVAL is a street art festival held every August in Accra.
-Chale Wote attracts some of the world’s best Black artists to Ghana for a celebration of art appreciation in the form of an open-air street gallery.
-Enjoy everything from live paintings to spoken word to murals and music, no art form is left unexplored.
+Chale Wote attracts some of the world’s best local and international artists to Ghana for a celebration of art appreciation in the form of an open-air street gallery.
+Enjoy everything from live paintings, spoken word, murals, and music.
+No art form is left unexplored.
 The week-long festival is held in historic Jamestown.